 Consideration of evidence not presented to the original caseworker. - Regardless of whether the original caseworker had access to the evidence, a hearing officer should consider new evidence that tends to establish eligibility at the time of the original denial of benefits.
 Carter v.
 N.M.
 Human Servs.
-Dept., 2009-NMCA-063, 146 N.M.
+Dep't, 2009-NMCA-063, 146 N.M.
 422, 211 P.3d 219.

-Consideration of evidence not presented to the original caseworker. - Where a case worker formally denied the petitioner's application for medicaid benefits on February 9, 2006, because the petitioner's bank statements for November and December 2005 showed that the petitioner was financially ineligible to receive benefits; at the administrative hearing on the petitioner's appeal, the petitioner introduced the petitioner's bank statement for February 2006, which showed that the petitioner was financially eligible for benefits; the hearing officer did not consider the February statement because the bank statement had not been considered by the case worker; and the hearing officer affirmed the caseworker's denial of the petitioner's application for benefits, the hearing officer should have considered the petitioner's February bank statement, because the bank statement tended to establish the petitioner's eligibility for benefits on February 1, 2006, as provided by 8.281.500.10 NMAC, prior to the denial of the petitioner's application on February 9, 2006.
+Consideration of evidence not presented to the original caseworker. - Where a case worker formally denied the petitioner's application for medicaid benefits on February 9, 2006, because the petitioner's bank statements for November and December 2005 showed that the petitioner was financially ineligible to receive benefits; at the administrative hearing on the petitioner's appeal, the petitioner introduced the petitioner's bank statement for February 2006, which showed that the petitioner was financially eligible for benefits; the hearing officer did not consider the February statement because the bank statement had not been considered by the case worker; and the hearing officer affirmed the caseworker's denial of the petitioner's application for benefits, the hearing officer should have considered the petitioner's eligibility for benefits on February 1, 2006, as provided by 8.281.500.10 NMAC, prior to the denial of the petitioner's application on February 9, 2006.
 Carter v.
 N.M.
 Human Servs.
-Dept., 2009-NMCA-063, 146 N.M.
+Dep't, 2009-NMCA-063, 146 N.M.
 422, 211 P.3d 219.